LennartFr/Blockchain-at-Galvanize/README.md

 6:20: Lennart: Introduction to IBM Blockchain and Hyperledger
 6:40: Coding starts.
-      Lab 1: Let's run our first application in Hyperledger Fabric Lab 2: Let's write an app with the Hyperledger Composer!
-      Lab 3: Decentralized Energy with Hyperledger composer 8:15: Coding ends.
+      Lab 1: Let's run our first application in Hyperledger Fabric Lab 2: Let's write an app with the Hyperledger Composer Lab 3: Decentralized Energy with Hyperledger composer 8:15: Coding ends.
       Where do we go from here?